carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 :::::::::::::::::::::::::::::::::::::: questions

-- When creating a chart, what graphical elements do I have to work with?
+- When creating a chart, what components do I have to work with?
-- How do these graphical elements translate into representations of data?
-- How do graphical elements support or detract from a chart's message?
+- How can graphical elements and their visual properties support a chart's message?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- List graphical elements available for chart design
+- List the graphical elements and their visual properties that are available for chart design
-- Describe how graphical elements represent data relationships
-- Identify graphical elements that result in more accurate judgments about the patterns and relationships visualized by a chart
+- Identify visual representations that result in more accurate judgments about the patterns and relationships visualized by a chart

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Graphical elements
+## Graphical elements and visual properties

 When we create a chart, we can choose many different ways to represent the message we wish to convey.
-But in two or three dimensions, there are only a few elements we have to work with[^1]:
+But in two or three dimensions, there are only a few graphical elements we have to work with[^1]:

 - Point
 - Line
 - Area
 - Volume

 The data and data relationships we are representing in a chart have different quantities and values.
-We can communicate these quantities and values by adjusting the appearance of the four fundamental elements through[^2]:
+We can communicate these quantities and values by adjusting a graphical element's visual properties[^2]:

  - Position
  - Alignment on one or more scales